 The extension also shows if you have any shared connections on LinkedIn, and mentioning them can sometimes go a long way in opening up the conversation.

 Whether you collaborate with a large team or work on your company’s marketing strategy solo, Trello is great way to stay organized.
 It’s an online tool that allows you to add ideas as “cards” and then move them between categories depending on their stage of completion.

 If you wanted to organize your blog content, for example, you could add of your possible ideas into the far left column, move them to the right once they’re drafted, and move them again once they’re completed.
 You can also add multiple users to your projects and allow them to leave comments and suggestions.

 If you have multiple projects going at once, you can keep everything organized by creating separate boards for each part of your marketing strategy.

-If you want to identify new keywords for your marketing strategy, Ubersuggest is a great way to generate a long list of possible options.
+If you want to identify new keywords for your marketing strategy, KeywordsFX is a great way to generate a long list of possible options.